mewbak/blender-addon-dc6-export/README.md

 * Go to `World` properties, set the background color to black (rgb 0,0,0)
 * In the `Render` properties, set the rendering engine to `Cycles` (you may not need to do this, but I did it...)

+# Examples
+Before running the examples, make sure to install the add-on first.
+You can skip the scene setup if you start with one of the example files.

 # CAVEATS
-The add-on is very experimental (buggy), so here are some shortcomings i'm awar of...
+The add-on is very experimental (buggy), so here are some shortcomings i'm aware of...

 * exporting a single frame hasn't been well tested and will likely fail
 * changing the camera rig properties will completely destroy the camera rig.